finbox-in/finbox-in.github.io/docs/bank-connect/android.md

-# BankConnect: Android Client SDK
+# BankConnect: Android SDK
-The Android Client SDK helps user submits their bank statements via upload or net banking credentials in your Android application.
+The Android SDK helps user submits their bank statements via upload or net banking credentials in your Android application.

 ## See in action
 The demo video below shows how a user submit a bank statement using net banking credentials: